 The NURSE 1-2-1 is offered through the combined resources of the nursing programs at UW-Green Bay and Northeast Wisconsin Technical College (NWTC).
 The program provides an opportunity for high school graduates to earn a four-year Bachelor of Science Degree in Nursing (BSN) taking courses in Year 1 of the program at UW-Green Bay; Years 2 and 3 at NWTC to complete an Associate Degree in Nursing (ADN); and UW-Green Bay for Year 4 to complete the Bachelor of Science in Nursing (BSN) degree.

 Students entering the program can enjoy a traditional college experience, including living on campus, and can take advantage of the high quality, nationally accredited expertise at both UW-Green Bay and NWTC.
 An intensive curriculum and prescribed course schedule, including fall, 3 J-Terms (January Interims between fall and spring semesters), spring and the last summer term, must be followed.

 A new cohort of students will begin the program each fall.
 There is no spring or summer admission.
-Prospective students must apply and be accepted to UW-Green Bay a year in advance of their desired start date and submit a Program Intention Form by October 30 of the year of application.
+Prospective students must apply and be accepted to UW-Green Bay a year in advance of their desired start date and submit a NURSE 1-2-1 Application Form by November 15 of the year of application.